dougallison/reflections/lesson_2_reflections.md

 5. How do the diagrams help you visualize the branch structure?

+   The diagrams illustrate the order that commits were created as well as the hierarchy of the various branches.
+   Because branches are created from the commit that HEAD is pointing at when the branch is created, branches can and will have different parents.
+The diagram helps illustrate the branch lineage and is helpful to see which commits are missing from a branch and need to be merged in.

 6. What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?